Go to content

 Police resources also come into question, as when they were checking just first time renewals, the time for approval in some cases stretched over 3 months.
 With Brexit and UK passports, the Andorra residency card can be a lifeline for Schengen exemption.

-Renewals can be done a month either side of the renewal date as a rule but this is one area where Immigration are quite flexible!
+Renewals are normally done a month either side of the renewal date as a rule but this is one area where Immigration are quite flexible!
+The absolute minimum months before renewal in exceptional cases is three months before renewal date.
+Legally if no renewal is done 12 months after the renewal date then the residency is automatically cancelled.

 Strangely also you do not have to be present in Andorra for your renewal I can do all of that without you having to return to Andorra.

 Renewals are increasingly becoming more complicated due to Immigration's ever changing interpretation of the law and the requirements.
-What used to be a straight forward exercise can now prove to be procedurally difficult in the details.
+What used to be a straight forward exercise can now prove to have devil in the detail.

 I have for many years warned residents against arbitrarily changing medical insurances and bank accounts without seeking advice.
 There are some minefields in there.
 If you scroll down to the bottom of this page I have included the latest change in interpretation of Immigration which in my opinion they have very wrongly decided to backdate.
 Please be aware if your renewal is due or will become so in the next year or so.

 As an overview of renewals all documents that are required are obtainable locally, further police reports etc. that were required at the initial application are not required.
-Below is a list of what Immigration do require BUT there are a number of details in each of the requirements for which Immigrations requirements have changed.
+Below is a list of what Immigration do require BUT there are a number of details in each of the requirements for which Immigration's requirements have changed.
 This is really due to prevent people either cancelling their rental contract and/ or medical insurance, keeping a minimal balance to keep the bank account open, and generally using residency without adhering to the requirements.
-I am constantly reminded that the law says at all times for the duration of your residency you must have full continuous medical insurance, and in fact in that one medical declaration there are THREE different types of insurance not just health insurance.
+I am constantly reminded that the law says at all times for the duration of your residency you must have full continuous medical insurance, and in fact in that one medical declaration there are THREE different types of insurance not just health insurance (for those ages of 18 to 60).

 Renewals: More changes!